MemoriesOfTime/GunWar/README.md

 ## Bugs & Reports

-If you come across any bug or problem while using it, you can report it on [Discord](https://discord.gg/pJjQDQC), or send a issue here to us.
+If you come across any bug or problem while using it, you can report it on [Discord](https://discord.gg/pJjQDQC), or send a issue here.